ronnielivingsince1994/gulp/docs/api/tree.md

 Fetches the current task dependency tree - in the rare case that it is needed.

-Generally, `tree()` won’t be used by gulp consumers, but it is exposed so the CLI can show the dependency graph of the tasks defined in a gulpfile.
+Generally, `tree()` won't be used by gulp consumers, but it is exposed so the CLI can show the dependency graph of the tasks defined in a gulpfile.

 ## Usage